ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 The maximum length of the Fully Qualified Domain Name (FQDN) for hosts and VMs is 50 characters.
 Domain names must accommodate for this maximum length.
 {:note}

+## Service settings
+{: #mcv_ordering-services}

+When you order a vCenter Server multizone instance, you can also order add-on services.
+The following services are supported on vCenter Server multizone instances:

+* Caveonix RiskForesight™
+* HyTrust® CloudControl™
+* Veeam®
+* vRealize Operations™ and Log Insight™

+Veeam 11 and Caveonix RiskForesight 2.4 are recommended services.
+HyTrust CloudControl 6.3 and vRealize Operations and Log Insight 8.2 are optional services you can select.

 ## Summary
 {: #mcv_ordering-summary}

 Based on your selected configuration for the instance, the estimated price is instantly generated and displayed in the **Summary** right pane.
 Click **Pricing details** to generate a PDF document with the price summary for the {{site.data.keyword.vmwaresolutions_short}} resources.

 You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
-This is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.
+The tool is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

-## Procedure to order a stretched cluster across multizone region
+## Procedure to order a multizone instance
 {: #mcv_ordering-proc-multi}
 {: help}
 {: support}

-You can order a stretched cluster across multizone region by using one of the following methods on the {{site.data.keyword.vmwaresolutions_short}} console:
+You can order a multizone instance by using one of the following methods on the {{site.data.keyword.vmwaresolutions_short}} console:

 * In the **IaaS platforms** section, click the **VMware Solutions Dedicated** card.
-On the **VMware Solutions Dedicated** page, ensure that the **vCenter Server** card is selected and click the **Stretched cluster across multizone region** tab.
+On the **VMware Solutions Dedicated** page, ensure that the **vCenter Server** card is selected and click the **Multizone VMware instance** card.
-* Scroll down to the **Add-on services** section and click **IBM Cloud for VMware Mission Critical Workloads** in the **Business continuity and migration** category.
+* Scroll down to the services section and click **IBM Cloud for VMware Mission Critical Workloads** in the **Business continuity and migration** category.
 Click **Order your stretched cluster across multizone region**.

-Proceed with the following steps to order a stretched cluster across multizone region:
+Proceed with the following steps to order a multizone instance:

 1. For the instance configuration, select to create a new configuration or select a saved configuration.
    * If you want to create a new configuration, select **New configuration**.